Suspended Sentences in Spain: Requirements and Conditions

 - Sentences of up to 5 years may be suspended.

-- Requirement: The offense must have been committed because of the addiction.
+- Requirement: The offence must have been committed because of the addiction.

 - Condition: Be drug-free or in strict treatment.